Butler May: Biography

 May was born in Montgomery, Alabama, one of a family of eight.
 His father died when he was a child, and his mother worked in menial jobs.
 During his childhood, Butler May developed his musical talents by singing and playing piano.
 By the age of fourteen he had become an accomplished performer, and he joined Will Benbow's "Chocolate Drops Company" on the vaudeville touring circuit.
 Based in Pensacola, Florida, the troupe also included Jelly Roll Morton and Ma Rainey.

 When interviewed by Alan Lomax in 1938, Morton recalled May as "the greatest comedian [he] ever knew", describing him as "a very, very swell fellow, over six feet tall, very slender with big liver lips, and light complexioned.
 His shoes were enormous and he wore trousers impossible to get over his feet without a shoe horn.
 He always had a big diamond in his front tooth.
 He was the first guy I ever saw with a diamond in his mouth, and I guess, I got the idea for my diamond from him".

 In 1909, May appeared as half of a double act with comedian Kid Kelly in Atlanta, and acquired the stage name "String Beans" (or "Stringbeans") for his lanky appearance.
 The following year, he formed a personal and professional relationship with New Orleans-born Sweetie Matthews.
 They married, and performed regularly together in Benbow's company.
-In 1911, they played in Chicago at the Monogram theater, one of the top black vaudeville venues in the city, and, according to writers Lynn Abbott and Doug Seroff, "opened the floodgates for other Southern acts, and ensured a prominent place for the blues in American entertainment."
+In 1911, they played in Chicago at the Monogram theater, one of the top black vaudeville venues in the city, and, according to writers Lynn Abbott and Doug Seroff (2002), "opened the floodgates for other Southern acts, and ensured a prominent place for the blues in American entertainment."

 In one of his most popular songs, "Titanic Blues", Stringbeans sang about surviving the catastrophe because of his athleticism.
-He originated the much-copied blues metaphor of "Elgin movements", and was known as "The Elgin Movements Man".
+He was known as "The Elgin Movements Man" for his gyrations while playing the piano, and may also have originated the phrase "Elgin movement" as applied to the swaying hips of a shapely woman (as seen in the lyrics of, for example, Robert Johnson's 1936 "Walking Blues").
 He was known for his originality in composition and performance, and his improvisational skills with lyrics.
-One newspaper critic, however, Perry Bradford in Atlanta, claimed that Stringbeans' act was "the smuttiest in the business".
+One newspaper critic, however, Perry Bradford in Atlanta, claimed that Stringbeans' act was "the smuttiest in the business."